Mean-field limits for large-scale random-access networks: Overview of the main results

 The major difficulty in the analysis of unsaturated networks arises from the correlation between the population process $\tvecX^{(N)}(t)$ and the activity process $\vecY^{(N)}(t)$.
-A key observation in the proof of Theorem \ref{Theo_MFGen} is that these processes evolve on different time scales, i.e., the population process evolves $N$ times slower than the activity process.
+A key observation in the proof of Theorem~\ref{Theo_MFGen} is that these processes evolve on different time scales, i.e., the population process evolves $N$~times slower than the activity process.
 Hence, in the mean-field regime, the rapidly changing activity process ``converges to an instantaneous measure on the activity states" determined by the current fraction of queues which are empty.
-This is the reason why the initial-value problem \eqref{eqn_MFDiffEqnGen} does not involve explicitly the activity process and the evolution of the population process at time $t$ depends only on $\vecx(t)$.
-Specifically, fraction of class-$c$ nodes with $n \geq 1$ packets in the buffer ``increases" at rate $\lambda_c$ and ``decreases" at rate $\nu_c\pi_{\vecx_0}(\Omega_{-c})$, where the measure $\pi_{\vecx_0}(\Omega_{-c})$ represents the limiting ``instantaneous measure" on the activity states that allows class-$c$ nodes to back-off.
-This argument based on a ``separation of time-scales" is highly flexible and applies to more general and complicated versions of random-access networks as will be illustrated in Section \ref{Sec_Extension}.\\
+This is the reason why the initial-value problem~\eqref{eqn_MFDiffEqnGen} does not explicitly involve the activity process and the evolution of the population process at time~$t$ depends only on $\vecx(t)$.
+Specifically, the fraction of class-$c$ nodes with $n \geq 1$ packets in the buffer ``increases" at rate $\lambda_c$ and ``decreases" at rate $\nu_c\pi_{\vecx_0}(\Omega_{-c})$, where the measure $\pi_{\vecx_0}(\Omega_{-c})$ represents the limiting ``instantaneous measure" on the activity states that allows class-$c$ nodes to back-off.
+The argument is thus \revR{based on a stochastic averaging principle which follows the same lines of ideas of \cite{FR14,HK94}}. \\

-The initial-value problem \eqref{eqn_MFDiffEqnGen} is certainly easier to analyze than the population process in a network with a finite number of nodes.
-Theorem \ref{Theo_EquilibChar} states that, under certain necessary and sufficient conditions, there exists a unique equilibrium point $\vecx^*$ for the initial-value problem \eqref{eqn_MFDiffEqnGen}, and provides its characterization in terms of the load of the network. \begin{theorem} If $\vecrho \in \mbox{ int}(\Gamma)$ and $\vecxi = \veceta(\vecrho) < \vece$, where $\veceta(\cdot)$ is defined in~\eqref{Eqn_InverseDef}, then $\vecx^* = (x^*_{c,n})_{\cCC, n \in \mathbb{N}}$, with
+The initial-value problem~\eqref{eqn_MFDiffEqnGen} is certainly easier to analyze than the population process in a network with a finite number of nodes.
+Theorem~\ref{Theo_EquilibChar} states that, under certain necessary and sufficient conditions, there exists a unique \revT{fixed} point~$\vecx^*$ for the initial-value problem~\eqref{eqn_MFDiffEqnGen}, and provides its characterization in terms of the load of the network.